Taylor Walls Player Props: Rays vs. White Sox

 White Sox Pitching Rankings

-- The 10.5 strikeouts per nine innings compiled by the White Sox pitching staff paces the league.
+- The White Sox pitching staff is first in MLB with a collective 10 strikeouts per nine innings.

-- The White Sox have a 5.61 team ERA that ranks 29th among all league pitching staffs.
+- The White Sox have the 29th-ranked team ERA across all league pitching staffs (5.62).

-- White Sox pitchers combine to surrender 28 total home runs at a clip of 1.4 per game (to rank 24th in baseball).

-- Cease (2-0 with a 2.01 ERA and 29 strikeouts in 22 1/3 innings pitched) makes the start for the White Sox, his fifth of the season.
+- Cease makes the start for the White Sox, his sixth of the season.
+He is 2-0 with a 2.73 ERA and 34 strikeouts in 26 1/3 innings pitched.

-- In his most recent time out on Sunday against the Baltimore Orioles, the righty threw six innings, giving up two earned runs while surrendering six hits.
+- In his most recent time out on Saturday against the Tampa Bay Rays, the right-hander tossed four innings, allowing three earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.